VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Related Works

 \section{Related Works}

 \textbf{Hallucination Mitigation in LVLMs}.
-In Large Vision-Language Models (LVLMs), content generated that is inconsistent with visual information is referred to as model hallucination.
+In Large Vision-Language Models (LVLMs), content generated that is inconsistent with visual input is referred to as model hallucination.
 Various methods have been proposed to address this issue.
 Some approaches involve additional training steps to enhance the language model’s ability to interpret visual tokens, utilizing techniques such as auxiliary supervision~\cite{2.1_11HALC, LRV-Instruction} and reinforcement learning~\cite{2.1_4}.
 However, these methods inevitably rely on a large amount of annotated data and high training costs.
 Meanwhile, some studies aim to mitigate hallucinations during the inference stage.
 Certain approaches~\cite{post2,2.1_10} apply post-hoc corrections to address hallucinated content; however, their effectiveness is often constrained by reliance on auxiliary models or manual-crafted correction pipeline.
-Other methods~\cite{decodingVCD,decodingICD,decodingritual,decodingm3id,decodingclip,2.1_11HALC,OPERA} intervene in the decoding strategy during token generation in the inference phase, avoiding additional training or auxiliary modules, thereby reducing the computational costs.
-Nonetheless, these approaches generally attribute hallucinations to statistical biases or prior knowledge within the language model, with limited attention to the impact of the visual encoding process on hallucinations.
-Our method addresses this gap by focusing on the visual encoding process, tracing hallucinations to their origins in the vision encoder and mitigating them through corrections in the visual output layer.
+Other methods~\cite{decodingVCD,decodingICD,decodingritual,decodingm3id,decodingclip,2.1_11HALC,OPERA} intervene in the decoding strategy during token generation in the inference phase, avoiding additional training or auxiliary modules, thereby reducing computational costs.
+However, these approaches generally attribute hallucinations to statistical biases or prior knowledge within the language model, with limited attention to the impact of the visual encoding process on hallucinations.
+Our method addresses this gap by focusing on the visual encoding process, tracing hallucinations to their origins in the vision encoder, and mitigating them through corrections in the visual output layer.